benmoriceau/playerpicker/README.md

-# Chwazi2
+# PickAPlayer

-Chwazi2 is a utility app designed to help you pick a starting player or split a group of people into teams.
+PickAPlayer is a utility app designed to help you pick a starting player or split a group of people into teams.
 It is NOT a game itself, but a tool to facilitate board games, card games, or any activity requiring random selection or team division.

 ## Features